scyfris/cognitive_rpg/obsidian/Scripts/Pilot (Chapter 1)/Scene 14.md

 **Alex:** Your parents - like when you caused their legislation to fail?

 **Sera:** That's only part of it.
 My parents aren't my real parents.
 My real parents died in the Crimson War when I was really young.
-I don't even remember them really.
+I don't remember them really.

-**Sera:** My current parents, as you already know, were politicians.
+**Sera:** My current, adoptive parents were politicians.
 They adopted me... because it would make a great story on the news.
 "Senator So-and-So Adopted a War Orphan."

 **Sera:** I was fifteen.